Brooklyn Pedestrian Accident Lawyer

 Even in walking-friendly places like Brooklyn, however, pedestrians still face a substantial risk of getting knocked down by a motor vehicle and suffering severe or catastrophic injuries.
 In fact, New York often ranks in the top five to ten states for pedestrian deaths, with a large number of those fatalities occurring in The Big Apple.

 If you suffered injuries because of a negligent motor vehicle driver or reckless cyclist while walking around Brooklyn, New York law entitles you to file a lawsuit seeking damages against anyone who caused your harm.
-The skilled Brooklyn personal injury lawyers at Jacoby & Meyers, LLP, are here to help you recover losses related to your injuries.
+The skilled Brooklyn Pedestrian Accident lawyers at Jacoby & Meyers, LLP, are here to help you recover losses related to your injuries.
 Contact us today to discuss the events that led to your pedestrian accident, to determine your eligibility for compensation, and to devise the best plan for you to move forward.

 Jacoby & Meyers, LLP’s Results in Pedestrian Accident Cases